user@portfolio

 The writer agent has 40,000 tokens of context it doesn’t need and will never use.
 You’re paying for all of it.

-• Research agent gets: system prompt (2,000 tokens) + task prompt (500 tokens) = 2,500 tokens
+• Research agent gets: its own SOUL.md context (2,000 tokens) + task prompt (500 tokens) = 2,500 tokens

-• Writer agent gets: system prompt (1,500 tokens) + research output (3,000 tokens) = 4,500 tokens
+• Writer agent gets: its own SOUL.md context (1,500 tokens) + research output (3,000 tokens) = 4,500 tokens

 That’s a 6x reduction in context tokens for these agents alone.